Tim Chow: Ross County

 On 25 August 2016, Chow signed for Scottish Premiership club Ross County on a two-year contract.
 He made his debut for the Dingwall-based team two days later, replacing Christopher Routis in the 59th minute of a 1–0 loss at Hamilton Academical.
 On 15 October, he was sent off after 21 minutes of a 4–0 loss at Aberdeen for a foul on Jonny Hayes.
 He scored his first goal for the club in a 6–2 win against Dundee United in the Scottish Cup on 21 January 2017.

 Spartak Subotica

 In summer 2018, Chow was on trials at Serbian side FK Spartak Subotica.
 After successful trials, he asked to delay his signing because of the possibility to sign with Spanish La Liga side Deportivo Alavés.
 When Spartak Subotica passed to the third round of the 2018–19 UEFA Europa League after beating AC Sparta Prague and Alavés move was still unclear, Chow decided to sign with Spartak becoming, by early August, their latest reinforcement along Ukrainian youth international Serhiy Kulynych.

 Henan Jianye

 In 2019, Tim Chow completed his first season for Chinese club Henan Jianye, scoring 2 goals.

 Chengdu Rongcheng

 On 25 April 2022, Tim Chow joined Chinese Super League club Chengdu Rongcheng.

+Shenzhen Peng City

+On 13 January 2026, Chow joined another Chinese Super League club Shenzhen Peng City.